 IMPORTANT SAFETY INFORMATION FOR ORBENIN-DC:

 For use in dry cows only.
 Do not use within four weeks (28 days) of calving.
-Treated animals must not be slaughtered for food purposes within 4 weeks (28 days) of treatment For additional information, see the product label.
+Treated animals must not be slaughtered for food purposes within four weeks (28 days) of treatment.
+For additional information, see the product label.

 1Johnson AP, et al. Randomized noninferiority study evaluating the efficacy of 2 commercial dry cow mastitis formulations.
 J Dairy Sci.
 2016;99:593-607.